jannnice/tp/docs/UserGuide.md

 Successful Output:

-`[PLAN_NAME] is marked as completed.`
+`"[PLAN_NAME]" is marked as completed.`

 Unsuccessful Output:

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Missing arguments: `Invalid syntax: Missing arguments.
-Syntax: complete-plan INDEX`

-- Non-numeric index: `Index given is non-numeric.
-Syntax: complete-plan INDEX`
+- Empty index or index is not a positive non-zero integer: `Invalid command format!
+  complete-plan: Marks the plan as completed identified by the index number used in the displayed plan list.
+  Parameters: INDEX (must be a positive integer)
+  Example: complete-plan 1

-- Not a valid index: `No plans at given index.
-Syntax: complete-plan INDEX`
+- Index given is out of bound: `No plans at given index.`

 ### Marking a Plan as Uncompleted : `uncomplete-plan`